YouthCodingWorkshops/hiring/README.md

 # YCW Engineering Hiring Challenges

+*Is this the first time you've heard about us?
+Fill out the [YCW hiring](https://forms.gle/s4NXQJiAHarL4LGDA) and [SWE additional information](https://forms.gle/SbB9HKjebGBH4KBh7) forms first!
+We'll reach out to you and arrange an interview, after which you'll have time to complete these.*

 These are a collection of programming challenges intended to guage your interests and abilities.
-You'll be creating real-world projects using your abilities and your creativity.
+You'll be creating real-world projects using your current knowledge and creativity.

 These questions are really open ended, although have some objective you need to work towards -- something you can build.
 You have 1 week to complete a challenge of your choosing, but if you need more time, please don't hesistate to ask.
 Do however, try not to spend *too* much time on them: the goal is not perfection.